 Functional Programming has emerged as a mainstream software development paradigm, and its artistic and creative use is booming.
 A growing number of software toolkits, frameworks and environments for art, music and design now employ functional programming languages and techniques.
 FARM is a forum for exploration and critical evaluation of these developments, for example to consider potential benefits of greater consistency, tersity, and closer mapping to a problem domain.

 In addition to the main workshop, FARM hosts a traditional evening of performances.
 More details about this will be posted when they are available.

 FARM 2020 Call for Papers, Demos, and Performances

-FARM seeks proposals for performances which employ functional programming techniques, in whole or in part.
-We invite a diverse range of functionally-themed submissions including music, video, dance, and performance art.
-Both live performances and fixed-media submissions are welcome.
+FARM invites a diverse range of functionally-themed submissions including music, video, dance, and performance art.
 We encourage both risk-taking proposals that push forward the state of the art and refined presentations of highly developed practice.
-Please support your submission with a clear description of your intended performance including how it employs functional programming techniques and a description of the technical/equipment requirements for your performance.
+There are no submission/registration fees for FARM performers.

 Works created in part or in whole by autonomous systems are also welcome, but subject to the constraint that the submitting author(s) must have made a significant contribution to the creation of the system itself.

 Due to current travel restrictions and social distancing guidelines, all performances will be held online.
 Details of the exact technological accommodations available for this at ICFP are still forthcoming.
 As such, creating recordings of live audio/visual works as a backup option is strongly encouraged.